Which BI tool is suitable for what?

 Conclusion – suitable for:

-Companies that come from Excel but want to access cloud data — without having to chase every request through the data team.
+Companies that come from Excel, but want to access cloud data — without having to chase every query through the data team.